By Anastasia Lloyd-Wallis and Brian Walker

 Imagine your customer, Brian, you know Brian recently bought a business shirt from your retail store at the airport, you also know that he has done that every 3 months for the past 2 years.
 You may even know Brian’s preferred store and the style of shirt he likes, but you don’t know “why” he is attracted to your store, to that shirt and at that time.

 What subconscious mechanisms contribute to your decision to end up with 8 particular items out of a possible 26,000 SKU’s?
-The Limbic system in our brains acts as a relevance detector, when deciding whether a stimulus – and therefore in this case packaging or product design – is noise or is relevant, whether we perceive it at all, and whether we reach out for a product on the shelf.
+The Limbic system in our brain acts as a relevance detector when deciding whether a stimulus, in this case packaging or product design, is noise or is relevant, whether we perceive it at all, and whether we reach out for a product on the shelf.